 Stream local content

-Since mirroring your desktop doesn't support audio and generally has a pretty terrible frame rate, you will need to use a different method to stream local videos and content to your Chromecast from a desktop.
+Since mirroring your desktop generally has a pretty terrible frame rate, you will need to use a different method to stream local videos and content to your Chromecast from a desktop.

-If you have a TV made in the last eight years or so, it likely has a USB port around back.
-Since the Chromecast is powered via USB, you can simply plug this cable into the open USB port on your television.
+If you have a TV made in the last 10 years or so, it likely has a USB port around back.
+Since the Chromecast is powered via USB, you can simply plug this cable into the open USB port on your television instead of needing to run its power cord to an outlet.
 In most cases, this USB port will be sufficient for powering your Chromecast.

 Turn on your TV

-The confusing part with this is that each manufacturer calls HDMI-CEC something different.
-You can find all the different names for it and more about how to get it running here.
+The confusing part about this is that each manufacturer calls HDMI-CEC something different.
+You can find all the different names for it and more about.

-If you want to use this, the above tip is probably not the best route for you.
+If you want to use this feature, then powering your Chromecast by plugging it into the TV (as mentioned above) is probably not the choice for you.
 With most TVs, power to the USB port is cut when the television is off.
 To use HDMI-CEC, you will most likely need to power the Chromecast independently of the TV.

 Get an Ethernet adapter

-If you're not having much luck with Chromecast over Wi-Fi, you can opt to use Ethernet.
-Google offers an Ethernet adapter for the Chromecast for $15 (roughly £10 or AU$20), which comes standard with the Chromecast Ultra.
+If you're not having much luck with Chromecast streaming over Wi-Fi, you can opt to use Ethernet.
+Google offers an Ethernet adapter for the Chromecast for $15 (roughly £10 or AU$20), which comes standard with the .

 This adapter replaces the original power supply of an AC adapter with an Ethernet port.
-Plug the micro-USB end into the Chromecast and connect an Ethernet cable to the power supply and an empty port on a nearby router.
+Plug the Micro-USB end into the Chromecast and connect an Ethernet cable to the power supply and an empty port on a nearby.
 Your Chromecast will then be hardwired into the network.

 If you have friends or family over and they want to cast something to your television, you can make it very easy for them.
-Just enable Guest Mode by opening the Google Home app, switching to the Devices tab and hitting the action overflow button on the Chromecast you want to use.
-In that menu, tap Guest Mode.
+Just enable Guest Mode by opening the Google Home app, going to the settings for your Chromecast device, tapping Guest mode and toggling it on.
 Any nearby devices should connect to the Chromecast without being on the same network.

-The way this works is Chromecast emits the four-digit PIN to nearby devices by using an audio tone that you can't hear.
-If the guest's phone does not detect the audio tone, they can simply enter the PIN manually.
+The way this works is Chromecast sends a four-digit PIN to nearby devices by using an audio tone that you can't hear.
+If guests' phones don't detect the audio tone, they can simply enter the PIN manually.

 The worst part about streaming a video or movie to your television from your phone is having to unlock your phone just to pause the video.
 However, if your television remote has play and pause controls, you can simply use those to control the Chromecast without having to reach for your phone.